 - Heat a skillet over medium heat, and once hot, add the oil to the pan.
 Add the onions and sauté for about 2 minutes, stirring while they soften.
 Add the tomatoes, Cajun seasoning, and chicken, then stir and cook for another minute.

 - Add the white rice and stir to combine with everything in the pan.
-Pour the water into the skillet, stir, and bring everything to a boil.
+Pour the chicken broth (or water) into the skillet, stir, and bring everything to a boil.

 Serve: